Rocky Mountain Front: Colorado

 In Colorado, the Rocky Mountain Front extends from the west-northcentral part of the border with Wyoming south to the city Pueblo and the Arkansas River.
-Peaks within the front include Pikes Peak, Mount Evans, and Longs Peak.
+Peaks within the front include Pikes Peak, Mount Blue Sky, and Longs Peak.
 Just east of the Rocky Mountain Front is the Colorado Piedmont, and within the Piedmont is the most heavily urbanized part of the United States between Chicago and the West Coast.
 The only pass through the Rocky Mountains in the area is the Tennessee Pass.

 The Rocky Mountain Front forms the eastern boundary of a triangular area of volcanic activity centered on western Colorado.
 Several sandstone horizons underlie the Colorado Rocky Mountain Front as well, and decline steeply to the east.

 In popular culture

-"The Rocky Mountain Front" is the title of an essay by noted Montana author A. B. Guthrie, Jr. It first appeared in Montana, The Magazine of Western History in 1987.
+"The Rocky Mountain Front" is the title of an essay by noted Montana author A. B. Guthrie Jr. It first appeared in Montana, The Magazine of Western History in 1987.